Grand Etang (Grenada)

 Grand Etang Lake is a crater lake in a volcano on the island of Grenada.
 The volcano, which is responsible for the formation of the island of Grenada, has been dormant for the last 12,000 years.
 The lake is represented on the coat of arms of Grenada.

+History

+The area surrounding the lake was used as the headquarters of the Loyal Grenada Black Rangers in the early 1800s, it was a prime location for catching maroons (runaway slaves).

 Geography

 Grand Etang Lake lies in Saint Andrew Parish.
 It is 530 m above sea level and it is one of the two crater lakes on the island (the other being Lake Antoine).
 The lake is approximately 20 ft deep and 36 acre in area.
 A local fable says that the depths of the lake are home to a mermaid that lures men to a watery grave.

 Important Bird Area

 The surrounding area being a forest reserve and national park, which encompasses the lake and surrounding mountains, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of green-throated caribs, Antillean crested hummingbirds, Caribbean elaenias, Grenada flycatchers, lesser Antillean tanagers and lesser Antillean bullfinches.